Image: Shutterstock

 1. Shock

-Shock may be the first thing to experience when you face a breakup.
+Shock may be the first painful thing you experience when you face a breakup.
 It often results from being unprepared or startled by suddenly losing someone you love.
 Your partner might have just sent an “it’s over” text or moved out without informing you.
 This may leave you numb as you cannot comprehend what happened.

 2. Denial

 Denial could be the innate reaction to loss.
 Perhaps you assumed you would spend your entire life with this person and find it difficult to picture a life without them.
 You could be having difficulties accepting that your relationship is over.
-You want to figure out a way to reconcile.
+You are disappointed and want to figure out a way to reconcile.
 You’re in denial and still clinging to hope.
 It’s just too hard to confront, so you put off mourning.
 You briefly stop the grieving process by substituting the mourning phase with an overly optimistic belief that the relationship may still be saved.

 3. Anger

 Denial may eventually give way to rage.
 You may begin to feel powerless.
-You may even send your ex a message telling them you are hurt.
+You may even send your ex a message telling them you are devastated and distraught.
 Oftentimes, you may direct your anger toward trivial things.
 You may feel like taking out your anger on your close friends and loved ones.
 So you need to ensure your anger does not affect your relationship with your close people.

 4. Bargaining